Add Health Data

 The Add Health data are available in two forms—a public-use dataset and a restricted-use contractual dataset.
 It is a central concern of the Add Health study that the confidentiality of respondents be strictly protected.
 Deductive disclosure concerns prevent full access to all data sources.
 For this reason, the distribution of data will be limited in several ways:

 - Public-use data include only a subset of respondents.

 - Restricted-use data (more extensive data) will be distributed only to certified researchers who commit themselves to maintaining limited access.

 - Geocodes can only be used in a secure data facility at CPC to link Add Health data to other spatially defined data sets.

-- Complete high school transcript data are available in the secure data enclave at CPC and ICPSR.
+- Complete high school transcript data are available in the secure data enclave at CPC.